Arosian-Stagg/TF2-Binds/README.md

 R = Switches vac cycles.
 mwheeldown = MVM shield.
-//Fully Charged Chat Announcements the "uber_charged" "says to team ** UBER FULLY CHARGED **" the "kritz_charged" "says to team ** KRITZ FULLY CHARGED **" the "vacc_charged" "says to team ** VACCINATOR CHARGED **" alias "announce_ubercharge" "uber_charged"
-bind "SHIFT" "announce_ubercharge"	//Press shift to announce to chat that you have uber.
+//Fully Charged Chat Announcements the uber_charged says to team UBER FULLY CHARGED. the kritz_charged "says to team KRITZ FULLY CHARGED. the vacc_charged says to team  VACCINATOR CHARGED. shift = announce to chat that you have uber.
+Will change for each loadout.
+THE GAME WILL THINK THAT
+LOADOUT A = Uber
+LOADOUT B = Kritz
+LOADOUT C = VAC

 //Uber Pop Chat Announcement
 alias "pop_uber" "says to team ** UBER POPPED!
 MAKE ME PROUD!
 PUSH **"